 How to Choose the Right Business Line of Credit

 Before accepting an offer, you should find out how often the lender requires payment.
-Often called a clean-up requirement or pay-down provision, the lender may have a policy that requires you pay your balance down to zero for a short period of time (typically 30 days) at least once a year.
+Often called a clean-up requirement or pay-down provision, the lender may have a policy that requires you pay your balance down to zero for a short period of time (typically monthly payments) at least once a year.
 Not all banks have this condition, however.
 If this feature is important to you, it may be worth shopping around to find a lender who waives this constraint.

-There are many benefits to business lines of credit including flexible payment terms and immediate access to cash.
-It is also far less expensive than credit cards, which operate like revolving credit but typically have higher APRs.
+There are many benefits to business lines of credit including flexible repayment terms and immediate access to cash.
+It is also far less expensive than business credit cards, which operate like revolving credit but typically have higher APRs.
 However, choosing the right offer could mean material savings to your business down the line.
 Besides weighing the attractiveness of the terms, it’s also important to consider what you need the line of credit for and how you plan to use it.
-Carefully consider your business’s financial needs, and choose the offer that will cost your business as little as possible in the long run.
+Carefully consider your business’s financial needs and choose the offer that will cost your business as little as possible in the long run.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.